-• Scenario: Defines the situation in which the character finds themselves.
-For example, while the stage states that the character can stand up or sit down, the scenario would define that the character is in a virtual room, meeting the user for the first time.
+Scenarios are a powerful way to define actions and events, either for storytelling or to better support your app or scene.
+Scenarios define the situation in which the character finds themselves.
+For example, a scenario could define that the character is in a virtual room, meeting the user for the first time.
 Scenarios can also define their own actions, as well as define events to do drive roleplay or storytelling.

 Tabs